 Critical technical SEO issues are rare, but not nonexistent.
 No amount of engagement SEO work will be effective if a site has major technical issues, so it’s crucial to prioritize red-flag technical SEO issues above any engagement SEO tasks.
 Critical technical SEO issues include:

 - Site speed.
 Google has said that site speed is a ranking factor, and study after study continues to show that faster sites rank better, get more engagement and close more business.
 Google’s own research shows that most mobile users abandon a site that takes longer than three seconds to load.

 - Mobile performance.
-In addition to site speed, every other aspect of a site’s mobile performance is an important technical consideration as well.
+In addition to site speed, every other aspect of a site’s mobile performance is an important technical consideration for Mobile SEO as well.
 With mobile-first indexing right around the corner, mobile deserves its own discussion (see below).